supertestnet/hurricash/README.md

 ### Rounds

-Before the users share their coinjoin sigs with one another, they generate n presigned txs, to which each user gets a copy.
-Each presigned tx defines a “round” (e.g. round 1, round 2...round n) within which a utxo worth Q sats is created using the pooled funds, and the remainder, if any, returns to the multisig, ready for use in the next round, if any.
+Before the users share their coinjoin sigs with one another, they generate n presigned transactions, and each user gets a copy of each transaction.
+Each presigned transaction defines a “round” (e.g. round 1, round 2...round n) within which a utxo worth Q sats is created using the pooled funds, and the remainder, if any, returns to the multisig, ready for use in the next round, if any.

 ### Midstate